 What credit information insurers cannot use

 Insurance companies cannot use your credit history by itself to deny you coverage or cancel your policy.
-They also cannot use the following factors to deny you coverage or set your rates:
+They also cannot use the following factors to deny you coverage or set your premiums:

 - Collection accounts identified as medical bills